-• A total of 30 credit hours
+A total of 30 credit hours

 At least 22 of the 30 hours must be graduate-level courses.
 400-level courses from the Department of Earth and Atmospheric Sciences that can be taken for graduate credit are listed in Appendix 6.
-500-700-level Geology courses and lower-level courses from other departments that count toward graduate credit can be found in the University Graduate School Academic Bulletin (http://bulletins.iu.edu/iu/gradschool/2015-2016/index.shtml; see the section entitled Graduate Credit - General in the Academic Regulations section of the University

-Graduate School Academic Bulletin).
+500-700-level Geology courses and lower-level courses from other departments that count toward graduate credit can be found in the University Graduate School Academic Bulletin (https://bulletins. iu.edu/iu/gradschool/2020-2021/requirements/index. shtml; see the section entitled Graduate Credit - General in the Academic Regulations section of the University Graduate School Academic Bulletin).

-- 12 of the 22 hours must be coursework taken in Earth and Atmospheric Sciences. - A minimum of 3 credits of G810 (research credits) are required; a maximum of 8 credits of G810 can be applied toward the degree. - At least three 3-credit hour courses of 500-level or above must be taken from the Department of Earth and Atmospheric Sciences. - Selection of courses must be approved by the primary advisor in consultation with the student's research committee.
+- 12 of the 22 hours must be coursework taken in Earth and Atmospheric Sciences. - A minimum of 3 credits of G810 (research credits) are required; a maximum of 8 credits of G810 can be applied toward the degree. - All graduate students must take G590, preferably in their first year. - At least three 3-credit hour courses of 500-level (not including G590) or above must be taken from the Department of Earth and Atmospheric Sciences. - Selection of courses must be approved by the primary advisor in consultation with the student's research committee.